 - 1) No vertical soil-or-waste pipe shall conduct both sewage and storm water. - 2) A combined building drain shall not be installed.
-(See A-2.1.2.1.(2) in Appendix A.) - 3) There shall be no unused open ends in a drainage system and dead ends shall be so graded that water will not collect in them.
+(See Note A-2.1.2.1.(2).) - 3) There shall be no unused open ends in a drainage system and dead ends shall be so graded that water will not collect in them.